 UK Stocks-Factors to watch on June 22

-Britain's FTSE 100 .FTSE index is seen opening 26 points lower at 6,267 on Monday, according to financial bookmakers.
+Britain's FTSE 100 .FTSE index is seen opening 26 points lower at 6,267 on Monday, according to financial bookmakers, with futures FFIc1 down 1.09% ahead of cash markets open.

-* BP: BP BP.L plans to produce an additional 500 million cubic feet of gas from Oman's Khazzan field, known as Ghazir, by the end of 2020, the state news agency quoted the company's Oman boss as saying on Saturday.
+* SAGA: Saga SAGA.L reiterated its business struggles due to the coronavirus crisis and said it has refunded 44 million pounds of advance receipts so far to customers who had signed up to travel.

-* CAPITA: British outsourcing group Capita Plc CPI.L said on Friday it will sell its legal process software product Eclipse Legal Systems to Access UK Ltd.
+* JD Sports: JD Sports Fashion JD.L said it has assessed a number of strategic options for outdoor clothing specialist Go Outdoors.

 * OIL: Oil prices nudged higher on tighter supplies from major producers, but a record rise in global coronavirus cases raised concerns a recovery in fuel demand could stall, checking gains.